qzaidi/qzaidi.github.com/_posts/2013-05-14-node-in-production.markdown

 We have been using node.js in production environments since a few years now, back when it was still in 0.4.
 We have used node for ecommerce, for ad-serving, as an API server and just about everything else, short of calculating the nth fibonacci number (we use GO for that sort of stuff, no kidding).
 When you run stuff in production, and at scale, there are lessons to be learned and insights to be gleaned, sometimes the hard way.
 This is a compilation of certain learnings that work for us, listed here in the hope that someone may find it useful.
 YMMV.

 For the impatient, here is the tl;dr
-  * Don't reinvent the wheel, use the unix way of doing things.
+* Don't reinvent the wheel, follow the unix way of doing things.
 * Build redundancy at all levels.

 ## Use upstart

-As with any high availability system, you need to make sure that your node process is up all the time.
-There are multiple options for this, from monit to custom scripts and what not, but we have stuck with upstart.
+As with any high availability system, you need to make sure that your node process is up all the time, and it starts at boot time.
+There are multiple options for this, from monit to custom sys V init scripts and what not, but we have stayed with upstart.

-Upstart is not available everywhere, but our production environments has been ubuntu, and its available by default on ubuntu.
+Upstart is not available everywhere, but our production environments has always been Ubuntu, where it is available by default.
 Here's how the upstart config looks like.

 Using upstart is fairly simple, just place the config file in /etc/init.
-Here's how the file looks like,
+Here's how the config file looks like,

 {% highlight bash %}
-description "Start and stop myserver" author "one97"
+description "Start and stop myserver" author "Qasim"

 env APP_NAME=myserver
 env APP_HOME=/var/www/myserver/releases/current